Chum Salmon Fishing: Proven Methods, Baits, and Gear

 Chum salmon fishing offers anglers the opportunity to hook and land dozens of salmon a day, and some anglers claim that pound-for-pound chums may be the hardest fighting salmon of all five species.
 Using the right methods, the right setup, the right baits and flies, and the right lures can dramatically increase the amount of chum salmon you catch.

-In this article, I will discuss how to catch chum salmon using the tactics and tips that guides use.
-I will discuss both river fishing and ocean fishing for chum salmon.
+In this article, I will discuss how to catch chum salmon using the tactics and tips that top guides use.
+I will discuss both river fishing and ocean fishing methods for catching chum salmon.

 Understanding Chum Salmon